 Croatia’s indented coastline and mountainous topography conspire to make travel a scenic but sometimes time-consuming experience, although a growing network of toll motorways has sped up journey times for drivers.
-Croatia’s train system covers the north and east pretty well, but is little use on the coast, where the country’s extensive and reliable bus network comes into its own.
-As well as providing the only route to the islands, ferries offer a leisurely way of getting up and down the coast, and island-hopping by boat offers some of the most memorable journeys Croatia has to offer.
+Croatia’s train system covers parts of the north and east, but is little use on the coast, where the country’s extensive and reliable bus network comes into its own.
+Ferries and catamarans provide the only route to the islands, and island-hopping by boat offers some of the most memorable journeys Croatia has to offer.

-Croatian Railways (Hrvatske željeznice; w hznet.hr) run a reasonably efficient service, and it is slightly cheaper than using buses in those areas where routes overlap, though trains are usually both slower and less frequent than buses.
-A single Zagreb–Split ticket will cost around 180Kn.
-Around Zagreb and in the north the network is pretty dense, and you can use trains to visit most places of interest in inland Croatia.
+Croatian Railways (Hrvatske željeznice) run a reasonably efficient service, and it is slightly cheaper than using buses in those areas where routes overlap, though trains are usually both slower and far less frequent than buses.
+A single Zagreb–Split ticket will cost around 190Kn second class, 300Kn first class.
+You can use trains to visit many places of interest in inland Croatia.
 Trains also run from Zagreb to Rijeka and Split on the Adriatic, though there are no rail lines running up and down the coast.
 Both Inter-Rail and Eurail passes are valid for Croatia.

 There are two types of train (vlak, plural vlakovi): putnički, slow ones which stop at every halt, and IC, inter-city trains which are faster and more expensive.
 Tickets (karte) are bought from the ticket counter at the station (kolodvor) before boarding; those bought from the conductor on the train are subject to a surcharge unless you’ve joined the train at an insignificant halt that doesn’t have a ticket counter.
 On some inter-city routes, buying a return ticket (povratna karta) is cheaper than buying two singles (karta u jednom pravcu), although it often makes no difference.
 Seat reservations (rezervacije) are obligatory on some inter-city services.
 The only journey on which sleeping car (spalnica) or couchette (kušet) accommodation is available is the overnight service between Zagreb and Split.